C0mposer/Spyro-1-Practice-Rom/mods/PracticeCodes/src/UpdateNotes.md

 # Bug Fixes
+- Fixed buggy flight level movement after instant fly in.
 - Fixed instability when loading a state with a timer on screen at the same time.
 - Fixed key glitch when loading a state.
 (Was already fixed for fly-in)
+- Flight time will be saved as part of savestate
-- Flights will be put back into their initial state when flying into a homeworld
+- Flights will be put back into their initial state when flying into a homeworld.

 # Patch Own Game